gupta-shat/mspevent.github.io/_posts/2019-08-15-How-to-use-git.md

 So let's first talk about what is 'Version Control'?

-  **Basically, when a software developer develops a new software then he often do some changes and occassionally to track the record of the coding and to control the versions of the software he uses the term 'Version Control'.
+  **So,Basically, when a software developer develops a new software then he often do some changes and occassionally to track the record of the coding and to control the versions of the software he uses the term 'Version Control'.
 Simply the technology has changed everything and proved like a boon to every developer.
  Version control System keeps track of every modification to the code in a special kind of database.
 If a mistake is made, developers can turn back the clock and compare earlier versions of the code to help fix the mistake while minimizing disruption to all team members.So testing and development proceed together until a new version is ready.**